vwhope/unit-4-game/README.md

 * register and respond to event listeners using jQuery
 * manipulation of the HTML page using jQuery (get user input, evaluate input, update HTML page)
 * use of random number generator function
+* html and css files were error checked with Nu Html Checker

 **Goal of game:**
 * player tries to match their score to a randomly generated number, without exceeding that number